Edu Ramos: Villarreal

-On 11 July 2011, Ramos signed for Villarreal CF, with Málaga still having a buyback option on the player.
+On 11 July 2011, Ramos signed for Villarreal CF, with Málaga having a buyback option on the player.
 Having started out with the third team, he was eventually promoted to the second in the Segunda División, making his debut – as a starter – on 3 February 2012 in a 0−0 home draw against FC Barcelona Atlètic.

 Ramos scored his first goal for Villarreal B on 3 March 2012, in a 4−3 home win over CD Alcoyano.
 He made his official debut for the main squad on 14 December of the following year, starting the 2−1 loss at FC Barcelona.

 Later career

 On 9 July 2014, Ramos moved to Albacete Balompié, newly promoted to the second division.
-On 13 July 2016, after their relegation, he joined Córdoba CF.
+In July 2016, after their relegation, he joined Córdoba CF.

-On 30 August 2018, Ramos moved to fellow second tier side Cádiz CF on a one-year contract, with Córdoba holding a buyout clause.
-In May 2019, he agreed to a new two-year deal at the former; he contributed 17 games in 2019–20 to help his team to return to the top flight, then left by mutual consent in October 2020.
+On 30 August 2018, Ramos moved to fellow second tier side Cádiz CF on a one-year contract, with Córdoba retaining a buyout clause; in May 2019, he agreed to a new two-year deal at the former.
+He contributed 17 games in 2019–20 to help his team to return to the top flight, then left by mutual consent in October 2020.